-For Women, PA and Elizabeth Motyka, M.D are pleased to announce the publication of Dr. Motyka’s latest book, The Beginners’ 10 Step Guide to the Sexual Universe.
+For Women, PA and Elizabeth Motyka, M.D are pleased to offer Dr. Motyka’s latest book, The Beginners’ 10 Step Guide to the Sexual Universe.
 For years, many of Dr. Motyka’s patients have sent their daughters to her when they reached the cusp of sexuality for counseling, health care and for written information that would help make sexual experiences safe and happy.
 As Dr. Motyka studied the research on First Sexual Initiation (FSI) she learned that although more than half of men rank their FSI as positive, more than half of women rank theirs as “disappointing or disastrous.”
 Taking both the need of women and the trust of her patients to heart, Dr. Motyka designed and wrote this book for women beginning their sexual journeys or women who are beginning them again.
 This book is intended to be a guide to the sexual universe and to a lifetime of happy, healthy and fulfilling experiences.

 The Beginner’s 10 Step Guide to the Sexual Universe defines how readers can learn to: discover when they are ready, follow their own sexual path, set the ground rules, play, get to know their inner "Venus," experience self-pleasuring, learn about the normal ways men’s and women’s sexual response cycles differ, get in the mood, try genital touch and orgasm with a partner, and have vaginal intercourse in a planned and conscious way.